-One day, a few hours after the pits had commenced work, Morgan came to Milly looking very pale.
+One day, a few hours after the pits hal commenced work, Morgan came to Milly looking very pale.
+"Do not be frightened," he said.

-"Do not be frightened," he said, "but David has met with an accident-a slight accident.
-He has been exploying a need-up nit where he ploring a used-up pit where he thought there was a seam of coal that could be got at.
-He has uncovered a lot of stuff and found the seam, so he expects to get a good sum of money for his find, if he does not try to rent the place and work it himself.
+"but David has met with an accident -a slight accident.
+He has been exploring a used-up pit where he thought there was a seam of coal that could be got at.
+He has uncovered a lot of stuff and found the seam, so he expects to get a good sum of nroney for his find, if he does not try to rent the place and work it himself.
 He took me down this morning to see it.
 While stripping some of the surplus a lump of coal fell across his leg.
-He had been let to little. has lost a little blood and is resting.
+He has lost a little blood and is resting.
 He thought if you would bring down a bandage or two we might set him right between us.
 You see, he does not want anyone to know of his discovery just yet, so you must not hint to anyone of it."

 Milly went with Morgan immediately.
 He led her to the pit, which was in a very out of the way place.
 "Bavid is in there," he said, pointing to a dark archway from which the coal had been excavated.

 Milly entered.
 Morgan immediately followed and closed a door behind him-a door rudely made, but strong.
-Then he told Milly that David was not hurt at all and that he had brought her to this place in order to tell her her to this place in order to tell her that he could not live without her and that he might make her promise to marry him.
+Then he told Milly that David was not hurt at all and that he had brought her to this place in order to tell her that he could not live without her and that he might make her promise to marry him.
 He tried persuasion and threats in vain and at last left her, telling her that he would call each day with food and for her reply.

-He went back to his work in the pit at once making evenses for his shat once, making excuses for his absence.
-When Milly would be missed sence.
-When Milly would be missed suspicion must not fall upon him.
+He went back to his work in the pit

-He had hardly commenced to ply his pick when a tremendous explosion took place.
+at once, making excuses for his absence.
+When Milly would be missed suspiciou must not fall upon him.
+He had hardly commenced to ply his pick when a tremendons explosion took place.
 All the outlets from the mine were completely blocked.